tahmid198/ERC-20-Token/README.md

 <!-- ### Build

-approve function will let us approve a delegated transfer, the amount being transferred will be stored in a allowance. transferForm will allow us to execute that transfer.  -->
+the approve function will let us approve a delegated transfer, the amount being transferred will be stored in an allowance. transferForm will allow us to execute that transfer.  -->

 ### File Breakdown